CosmoLike/cocoa/README.md

     ln -s "${CONDA_PREFIX}"/bin/x86_64-conda-linux-gnu-gcc-ranlib "${CONDA_PREFIX}"/bin/gcc-ranlib
     ln -s "${CONDA_PREFIX}"/bin/x86_64-conda-linux-gnu-ld "${CONDA_PREFIX}"/bin/ld

+Users can now proceed to **step :two:**.

+> [!TIP]
-:interrobang: What if the user wants to install the Cocoa environment on a supercomputer?
+> *What if the user wants to install the Cocoa environment on a supercomputer?*

-Many HPC environments provide the [Anaconda installer](https://www.anaconda.com) as an external module.
-If this is the case, check the Appendix [FAQ: How to use an available Anaconda module on HPC?](#overview_anaconda).
+> Many HPC environments provide the [Anaconda installer](https://www.anaconda.com) as an external module.
+If this is the case, check the Appendix [FAQ: How do we use an available Anaconda module on HPC?](#overview_anaconda).

+> [!TIP]
-:interrobang: What if the user does not have conda installed?
+> *What if the user does not have conda installed?*

-If the user is not working on an HPC environment that offers Anaconda or [Miniconda](https://docs.anaconda.com/miniconda/), check the Appendix [FAQ: What if there is no Conda?
+> If the user is not working on an HPC environment that offers Anaconda or [Miniconda](https://docs.anaconda.com/miniconda/), check the Appendix [FAQ: What if there is no Conda?
 Miniconda installation](#overview_miniconda).

+> [!TIP]
-:interrobang:  What if the user wants to install Python 3.10?
+> *What if the user wants to install Python 3.10?*

-We provide the YML file `cocoapy310.yml` so users can work on Python 3.10.
+> We provide the YML file `cocoapy310.yml` so users can work on Python 3.10.
 Users must also modify the following flag on `set_installation_options.sh` before proceeding further with the Cocoa installation.
+>

-      [Adapted from Cocoa/set_installation_options.sh shell script]
+>     [Adapted from Cocoa/set_installation_options.sh shell script]

-      # ------------------------------------------------------------------------------
+>     # ------------------------------------------------------------------------------
-      # Adopted Python version -------------------------------------------------------
+>     # Adopted Python version -------------------------------------------------------
-      # ------------------------------------------------------------------------------
+>     # ------------------------------------------------------------------------------
-      export PYTHON_VERSION=3.9
+>     export PYTHON_VERSION=3.9

+> [!NOTE]
-:interrobang: What is a core package?
+> *What is a core package?*

-Core packages include compilers and numerical libraries (e.g., GSL and FFTW) that we need but will certainly never develop/modify.
+> Core packages include compilers and numerical libraries (e.g., GSL and FFTW) that we need but will certainly never develop/modify.

 **Step :two:**: Install `git-lfs` when loading the Conda cocoa environment for the first time.

     git-lfs install

+> [!WARNING]
-Below, we assume the user loaded the Cocoa conda environment via the `conda activate cocoa` command.
+> In the next section, we assume the user loaded the Cocoa conda environment via the `conda activate cocoa` command.

 ## Installation and Compilation of external modules <a name="cobaya_base_code"></a>

 **Step :one:**: Download Cocoa's latest release and go to the `cocoa` main folder,

-    "${CONDA_PREFIX}"/bin/git clone --depth 1 https://github.com/CosmoLike/cocoa.git --branch v4.0-beta7 cocoa
+    "${CONDA_PREFIX}"/bin/git clone --depth 1 https://github.com/CosmoLike/cocoa.git --branch v4.0-beta13 cocoa

 and

     cd ./cocoa/Cocoa

+Users can now proceed to **step :two:**.

+> [!NOTE]
-:interrobang:  What if the user wants to clone the repository in development mode?
+> *What if the user wants to clone the repository in development mode?*

-Type the following command instead to clone the repository.
+> Type the following command to clone the repository from the latest main commit.
+>

-    "${CONDA_PREFIX}"/bin/git clone git@github.com:CosmoLike/cocoa.git cocoa
+>     "${CONDA_PREFIX}"/bin/git clone git@github.com:CosmoLike/cocoa.git cocoa

+> [!TIP]
+> If the developer wants to start coding a new feature or fix a bug from a git tag, check the appendix [FAQ: How do we push changes to the Cocoa main branch?
+A few git hacks](#push_main) subsection *How to develop starting from a git tag?*

 **Step :two:**: Run the script `setup_cocoa.sh` via

     source setup_cocoa.sh

+> [!NOTE]
-This script downloads and decompresses external modules set on the `set_installation_options.sh` script (e.g., CAMB and Class).
+> This script downloads and decompresses external modules set on the `set_installation_options.sh` script (e.g., CAMB and Class).

 **Step :three:**: Run the script `compile_cocoa.sh` by typing